robman/FRESH-model/README.md

-# FRESH: A Model of Consciousness as Constraint Geometry
+# What is FRESH

+FRESH is a model of consciousness that doesn't rely on magic, mysticism, or metaphysics.
+It treats consciousness as a kind of structure - something that can emerge when a system does three things:

+1. Builds a clear boundary between itself and the world.
+2. Integrates information through attention - in just the right way.
+3. Reflects on its own state through a specific kind of integrated loop.

+That means consciousness isn't about neurons - it's about shape and motion.

+---

-Welcome to the official repository for the **FRESH Model of Consciousness** — the *Functionalist and Representationalist Emergent Self Hypothesis*.
-This model proposes that consciousness is not a binary switch, nor a metaphysical substance, but a **geometry of coherence** shaped by constraint, salience, and recursive integration.
+Welcome to the official repository for the **FRESH Model of Consciousness** (*Functionalist & Representationalist Emergent Self Hypothesis*).

-> **Consciousness is not about neurons — it's about structure.**
-> **You are the geometry of your representations.**

 📄 **[Read the paper here](https://robman.fyi/files/FRESH-Geometry-of-Mind-PIR-2025-04-16.pdf)**